 Fast forward a bit and… OUCH.
 Despite exercise and yoga stretches and all my best efforts to sit up straight at my computer (including an app that reminded me to get up, walk around and rest my eyes), I soon realized I needed a bit more support – literally – to make the days go a bit more painlessly.

-So that's where my lockdown buddy Amazon came in – and I discovered three amazing back pain-relieving gadgets that made a massive difference in my daily life.
+So that's where my lockdown buddy Amazon came in – and I bought three amazing back pain-relieving gadgets that made a massive difference in my daily life.

 A shiatsu back massager